lboel/psychopy-betterLocalDebug/README.md

 * cd to Root
 * pip install -e .
 * flask --app psychopy_betterLocalDebug run
-* Use 127.0.0.1:5000/add/C:/PATHTOEXPERIMENT/EXPERIMENT/ to start a local (auto-updating) instance of your current PsychoPy/PsychoJS Development Project
+* Use the Textfield on 127.0.0.1:5000/ to start a local (auto-updating) instance of your current PsychoPy/PsychoJS Development Project by providing the local System-Path. (e.g. C:\Experiments\stroop\)